GetSomeRest/view.and.data-javascript-angular.tutorial/README.md

-# Simple Angular.js + Node.js + Autodesk Viewer API App
+# Simple Angular.js + Autodesk Viewer API App
-In this tutorial we will make an app that display a few 3D models on your page with Angular.js and Node.js!
+In this tutorial we will make an app that display a few 3D models on your page with Angular.js!

 ## Setting Up
 Create `index.html` and `app.js`